Alcohol and Adderall | Mixing Alcohol and Adderall - Addiction

 Obtaining Prescription Medication Stimulants

-A survey conducted in 2016 by Recovery Brands found that a majority of college-age individuals acquire their doctor-prescribed ADHD stimulant medications from people they know.
+A survey conducted in 2016 by Recovery Brands found that most college-age individuals acquire their doctor-prescribed ADHD stimulant medications from people they know.
 More than 20% find them through family, 18.5% from acquaintances, peers, or friends, and about 14.8% obtain stimulants from a drug dealer.

-Mixing Adderall and alcohol can be very dangerous and may more easily result in life-threatening overdose or negative interaction between the substances.
-Stimulant drugs like Adderall are extremely addictive, and using them recreationally may increase the chances of developing a psychological and physical dependence on them.
+Mixing Adderall and alcohol can be dangerous and more easily result in a life-threatening overdose or negative interaction between the substances.
+In addition, stimulant drugs like Adderall are highly addictive, and using them recreationally may increase the chances of developing a psychological and physical dependence on them.

 0 replies